The role of praise in working with young people

 • Apologising sincerely when you make a mistake

-The first understanding the young person’s internal world requires: curiosity, curiosity, curiosity…:
+The first step is understanding the young person’s internal world, which requires: curiosity, curiosity, curiosity…:

 • What does the young person care about?